 - Angry Mob: At the end of the film, the enraged citizens of Württemberg form a mob on par with any Universal Horror film.

-- Artistic License Religion: Virtually nothing this film portrays about Judaism bears any resemblance to the real thing.
+- Artistic License Religion: Very few things this film portrays about Judaism bears any resemblance to the actual religion.
 Most notably, Rabbis do not practice astrology or mysticism.

 - Dark Is Evil: Süss is portrayed as evil, and dresses in black before he shaves his beard, cuts his payots and dons gentile noble clothes.

-- Darker and Edgier: Even without the Nazi propaganda aspect, this film is much darker and more violent than the original novel or the 1934 film version.
+- Darker and Edgier: Even without the Nazi propaganda aspect, this film is much darker and more violent than the original novel or the British 1934 film version.

 - Defiled Forever: How the film perceives Dorothea after being raped by Oppenheimer.

 - Driven to Suicide: Dorothea drowns herself in a lake after being brutally raped by Oppenheimer in exchange for saving her lover.
 The actress Kristina Söderbaum, became known for playing rape victims who commit suicide by drowning in many films directed by her husband.
 The public eventually gave her the moniker Reichswasserleiche; "Reich" is "realm/country/nation" and "Wasserleiche" literally translates as "water corpse", meaning a corpse found in the water and almost always a drowning victim.
 So, an equivalent moniker in English would be "[our] national drownee.

 - Dull Surprise: Dorothea pouts when Oppenheimer throws her on the bed and then looks mildly annoyed as he proceeds to rape her.

 - Gratuitous Rape: The scene where Oppenheimer rapes Dorothea is surprisingly violent and graphic for a glossy mainstream studio film made in 1940.